Collective-SB/ISAN/Documentation/Core/README.md

 ## Some context

-So, we can't just give F3 a little smack & have our coordinates pop right up. *However*, the dev's were nice enough to throw in these three snazzy little devices:
+So, we can't just give F3 a little smack & have our coordinates pop right up. *However*, the devs were nice enough to throw in these three snazzy little devices:

  - [Radio transmitters](https://wiki.starbasegame.com/index.php/Radio_transmitters) - Broadcasts a message on a given frequency
  - [Navigation receivers](https://wiki.starbasegame.com/index.php/Navigation_receivers) - Receives a message (Optional filtering by frequency and/or message)